awsdocs/aws-proton-administrator-guide/doc_source/ag-env-view.md

 # View environment data<a name="ag-env-view"></a>

-You can view environment detail data using either the console or the AWS CLI\.
+You can view environment detail data using either the AWS Proton console or the AWS CLI\.

 ------
 #### [ AWS Management Console ]